-There are two important questions surrounding this story.
+The story is simple on the surface, but two important questions swirl around this story.
 First, why does Rahab take the risk of helping Joshua's spies?
 Second, why was this story preserved and then told in such detail in the book of Joshua?